ghc-proposals/ghc-proposals/proposals/0370-modifiers.rst

   the entire Haskell grammar putting modifiers wherever they could potentially make sense (and thus be more future compatible), but this proposal covers only types and terms (and not, say, class declarations).

+* Because modifiers are treated as types, they will typically begin with a capital letter.
+(Note that a polymorphic multiplicity is a type variable, and this is fine.)

 Costs and Drawbacks
 -------------------